Iran's final report blames air defence operator error for Ukraine plane crash

-DUBAI (Reuters) - Iran’s civil aviation body, in a final report, has blamed an error by an air defence operator for the shooting-down of a Ukrainian passenger plane in January 2020 that killed all 176 people aboard, the agency said on Wednesday.
+DUBAI (Reuters) - Iran’s civil aviation body blamed a misaligned radar and an error by an air defence operator in a final report into the shooting-down of a Ukrainian passenger plane in January 2020 that killed all 176 people aboard.

+The report on Wednesday into the downing of Ukraine International Airlines Flight PS752 “makes no attempt to answer critical questions about what truly happened and appears incomplete,” Canada said in a statement.

+Many of the victims killed in the crash were Canadian citizens or permanent residents.

+“There will be no solace for the families because the whole story, the complete story with the hard evidence to back it up is not being provided,” added Ralph Goodale, an advisor to Canada’s prime minister on PS752.

-Ukraine’s foreign minister criticised the report, calling it a cynical attempt by the Islamic Republic authorities to cover up the true reasons for the crash.
+Ukraine’s foreign minister also criticised the report, calling it a cynical attempt by the Islamic Republic authorities to cover up the true reasons for the crash, which Ukraine suspects was intentional.

 The Iranian report said: “The plane was identified as a hostile target due to a mistake by the air defence operator...near Tehran and two missiles were fired at it,” according to the agency’s website.